woylie/doggo/README.md

 ### PurgeCSS

-If you use PurgeCSS, you can get a list of CSS classes and data attributes of all configured components:
+You can generate a safelist with the CSS classes and data attributes of all configured components with:

 ```bash
 mix dog.safelist -m MyAppWeb.CoreComponents -o assets/doggo_safelist.txt
 ```

-Add the generated file to your PurgeCSS configuration.

 ## Design decisions